06.04.25

 Online scams are unfortunately a natural part of being on the internet, whether it's on your phone or your laptop/computer.
 And while there are common scams always in circulation that everyone should be aware of, new ones pop up all the time, which is why we put together a guide on all the latest scams you should watch out for, so you can keep yourself protected.
-Be sure to check on this guide every month as we update it for any new scams – how to spot them, how to avoid them, and even how to report them.
+Be sure to check back on this guide as we update it for any new scams – how to spot them, how to avoid them, and even how to report them.

 With TextNow, you get unlimited talk & text, plus essential data, for $0/month.
 Stay connected without paying a penny on your phone bill.
+Get started with the app.

 This is an especially egregious one, as it preys on the vulnerable during an ongoing political issue.